abouchard-ds/Land-Real-Estate/README.md

-# Land_Robot
+# Land Real Estate Program
-Data Pipeline for Land Purchase proof of concept.
+Proof of concept.

 ![Boreal Forest](/media/myboreal.jpg)

 I want to buy land in the boreal forest.
+No website offer me the information I want.

+- I want good current data on the market to make informed decisions;
+- I want to be able to compare listings side by side;
+- I want to query the data, I dont want to endlessly check on very basic webpages;
-I can't find the information I need from one website.
-And I want to find anomalies in the market to benefit from.
+- I want to find anomalies in the market to benefit from;
+- I want to know which properties are in a positive cashflow where applicable;
+- I want to study which factors are i fluencing the price;
+- I want to know which proportion on listings say they are "rare" opportunities;
+- I want to know what is the average price per square foot on a given region;

+The website I've checked has nothing of the sort.
+It's like it was developped by a children: extremely basic, nothing really usefull.

 So I made a scraper to get the data.
-Then I do some cleanup and data analysis on the properties using business analytics and machine learning.
+And then I augment it with other data sources.

 ## Web scraper 'List' and 'Detail'